Flid/adventofcode2017/README.md

 ## Advent Of Code 2017 solutiuons

 That's my approach to solve the [tasks](https://adventofcode.com/2017).
 It's not funny to use usual programming languages, so I decided to learn something new.
-I'll try to use FPGA where possible.
+I'll try to learn at least 5 languages, including something extream like FPGA development.

+## Languages used:

+1. Lucid/Verilog (1)
+2. Lucid/Verilog
+3. Lucid/Verilog
+4. Ruby
+5. C

+(1) Lucid is an extension for Verilog, Hardware Description Language, I've uploaded it to a real FPGA, the data being sent using a Python script.

 ## Requirements